-With Speechly, your customers can call your customer service team using Microsoft Teams and speak directly to support staff in their own language.
-Speechly instantaneously interptets what they are saying into your customer service team’s language, and produces an audio file for them to listen to.
+With Tala, your customers can call your customer service team using Microsoft Teams and speak directly to support staff in their own language.
+Tala instantaneously interprets what they are saying into your customer service team’s language, and produces an audio file for them to listen to.
 Your support staff can then respond in English (or any of the other 46 languages we support) and this is interpreted instantaneously back into the customer’s tongue.

 In this way you can offer customer service in a wide variety of languages spoken in all major markets around the world – without having to invest in a large and expensive multilingual customer service team.

-To learn more about how Speechly works, and to find out how it can help you to speak your customers’ language, contact us today for a demo.
+To learn more about how Tala works, and to find out how it can help you to speak your customers’ language, contact us today for a demo.